Hunger-striking Thai Democracy Protest Leader Granted Bail - UrduPoint

 In late April he was transferred to hospital after losing 12 kilograms.

-The university student faces 20 lese-majeste charges for his role in last year's demonstrations against the Thai government, which called for reforms to Thailand's monarchy.
+The university student faces 20 lese-majeste charges for his role in last year's demonstrations against the Thai government, which called for reforms to the country's monarchy.

 On Tuesday a criminal court granted Parit bail.